dmsc/fastbasic/manual.md

 Remember to save often, pressing the
 `CONTROL` and `S` keys, you need to supply a filename.
-Delete the old file with `BACKSPACE` and type the name of your new program, and `ENTER` to save.
+Type the name, and press `ENTER` to save.
 As with any prompt, you can press `ESC` to cancel the save operation.
+Use the
+`BACKSPACE` over the proposed file name if you want to change it.

 Compiling the program to disk